 The transmission of information via the internet is not completely secure.
 We cannot guarantee the security of your data transmitted to our online services; any transmission is at your own risk.

 Our Websites contain links to other sites which are controlled by third parties.

 Visitors should consult these other sites' privacy policies and please be aware that we do not accept responsibility for their use of information about you.

 10. Your rights

-The privacy laws of some jurisdictions give individuals the right to access, amend or delete their personal information or, in some circumstances, to restrict or object to the processing of their personal information.
+The privacy laws of some jurisdictions may give you the right to access, amend or erase your personal information or, in some circumstances, to restrict or object to the processing of your personal information.

-If you would like to request a copy of your data, or would like to take steps to exercise your rights please contact us as set out below.
+If you would like to request a copy of your data, or would like to take steps to exercise any of your rights please contact us in writing as set out below.
 We may refuse to provide access and may charge a fee for access if the relevant legislation allows us to do so, in which case we will provide reasons for our decision as required by law.

 Information we hold about you should be up-to-date and accurate.
-Please advise us of any changes to your information using the contact details set out in section 13 below.
+Please advise us in writing of any changes to your information using the contact details set out in section 13 below.

 11. If you do not want to receive marketing information from us

 If you receive marketing materials relating to our services by email or post, you may withdraw your consent for us to send these to you at any time, by using the “unsubscribe” option included in the email or other material.
 Alternatively, you can let us know your preferences by sending an email to [email protected]